autowarefoundation/modelzoo/scripts/tvm_cli/README.md

 - `inference_engine_tvm_config.hpp` contains declaration of a structure with configuration for the TVM runtime C++ API.

+The target device can be set with the `--target` parameter.

 ### Tuning a model in the model zoo

 ```bash